DarrenDahly/Clinical_trial_design_and_analysis/Advanced_EH_6126/Unit_1_Review/Frequentist_inference.md

 ![](Frequentist_inference_files/figure-html/null_data_repeat-1.png)<!-- -->

-As some of you might have expected, about 5% of the p-values fall below the nominal 5% level (0.06)
+As some of you might have expected, about 5% of the p-values fall below the nominal 5% level (6% in this set of simulations)

 Just for fun, what will happen to the distribution of p-values if I decrease the sample size of the individual replicates?